What Is Physical Security?

 Surveillance systems

-Install surveillance systems like video cameras to monitor the premises and detect suspicious activities.
+Install surveillance systems like video cameras to monitor the premises and detect suspicious activity.
 These systems can serve as both a deterrent and a means of recording evidence in the event of an incident.

 Disaster management systems